Information Hub simplifies the management, execution, and distribution of information

 • secondary aggregations on event periods

-User-defined functions are used to encapsulate complex algorithms and standardize and lock down calculations throughout the Flow Model.
+User-defined functions are used to encapsulate complex algorithms and standardize and lock down calculations throughout the Information Hub Model.

 Power of Multiple